 1. Aliko Dangote

-According to the 2020 Forbes list of Africa’s Billionaires, Aliko Dangote is the richest man in Africa with a net worth of $10.1B, and that means he is also the richest man in Nigeria.
+According to the Forbes list of Africa’s Billionaires, Aliko Dangote is the richest man in Africa with a net worth of $10.1B, and that means he is also the richest man in Nigeria.
 He has a real-time net worth of $7.7B as of April 4, 2020.
+By early 2023, he has a net worth of $12 billion.

 If you are wondering who Dangote is, here is his profile for your consumption.
 He was born 62 years ago and graduated from Al-Azhar University in Egypt with a Bachelor of Arts and Science.
 His primary source of wealth is the Cement and sugar.